SHAHSULTANS/LeetCode-DSA/70+top questions.md

 ## 🟢 Arrays & Strings

-1. Find the largest element in an array.
+1. Find the largest element in an array. (done)
-2. Find the second largest element in an array.
+2. Find the second largest element in an array.(done)
 3. Reverse an array in place.
-4. Rotate an array by k steps.
+4. Rotate an array by k steps.(done)
 5. Find the missing number in an array (1 to n).
-6. Find the duplicate number in an array.
+6. Find the duplicate number in an array.(done)
 7. Find the majority element (appears more than n/2 times).
 8. Kadane’s Algorithm – Maximum subarray sum.
 9. Merge two sorted arrays.
 10. Find the intersection of two arrays.
 11. Move all zeros to the end of an array.
 12. Maximum product subarray.
-13. Check if a string is palindrome.
+13. Check if a string is palindrome.(done)
 14. Find the first non-repeating character in a string.
 15. Longest substring without repeating characters.
 16. Longest palindromic substring.